Giráldez to Miss Sunday's Match

 Washington Spirit News Release

-Washington, D.C. - Washington Spirit Head Coach Jonatan Giráldez will not be with the team for tomorrow's away match against Portland Thorns FC to be with his partner Olaia as they are expecting their second child imminently.
+Washington, D.C. - Washington Spirit Head Coach Jonatan Giráldez did not travel with the team for Sunday's away match against San Diego Wave FC.
+Jona will remain in Washington to be with his partner Olaia as they await the arrival of their second child.
 Adrián González will coach the team.

-The Spirit will face the Thorns on Sunday, June 15 at 4 p.m.
-EDT on CBS.
+The Spirit will face San Diego Wave FC on Sunday, June 22 at 10 p.m.
+EDT on CBS Sports Network.

 Check out the Washington Spirit Statistics